neicnordic/sensitive-data-archive/README.md

 ## Developing components of the SDA stack

 If you wish to work on the SDA stack itself you'll first need [Go](https://www.golang.org/) installed on your machine.
-The recommended version can be found in the `.go-version` file.
-This can be checked by running:
+The recommended version can be checked by running:

 ```sh
 $ make go-version-check